-Our confirmation of Charon's lightcurve leaves us with an intriguing observable that the slight albedo symmetric with respect to the sub-Pluto hemisphere.
-A more common albedo pattern on tidally-locked satellites is a leading/trailing asymmetry that arises from orbital motion but perhaps the unusually slow orbital motion ($\sim 200 \text{ m/sec}$) is not fast enough to generate the "normal" pattern.
-Instead, this lightcurve pattern argues for a process not influenced by orbital motion.
-It could be similar to the Earth's moon where a mass distribution is coupled to both the tidally locked orientation and a surface expression with an albedo signature.
-Perhaps it arises from the thermal radiation from Pluto on the Pluto-facing hemisphere.
+Our confirmation of Charon's light curve leaves us with an intriguing observable that the light curve is symmetric with respect to the sub-Pluto hemisphere.
+A more common albedo pattern on tidally locked satellites in the outer solar system is a leading/trailing asymmetry that arises from orbital motion but perhaps the unusually slow orbital motion (~200 m s-1) is not fast enough to generate the "normal" pattern.
+Instead, this light-curve pattern argues for a process not influenced by orbital motion.
+It could be similar to the Earth's Moon where a mass distribution is coupled to both the tidally locked orientation and a surface expression with an albedo signature.
+Perhaps, it arises from the thermal radiation from Pluto on the Pluto-facing hemisphere.
 Another scenario could be an implantation process driven by mass loss from the top of Pluto's atmosphere.
 But, the escaping flow and the resulting process must operate with a flow pattern that is fast with respect to orbital motion.

 These new observations continue to highlight the differences between the surfaces of Pluto and Charon.
-Since the mutual event season we have known of a water frost dominated surface for Charon while Pluto has a surface largely covered by mobile volatile species.
+Since the mutual event season we have known of a water-ice-dominated surface for Charon while Pluto has a surface largely covered by mobile volatile species.
 We knew from the 1992 HST observations (Stern et al. 1997) that they had markedly different phase coefficients.
 But, the new phase data bring that contrast into even sharper focus.
-The Pluto phase curve continues to show a shallow rise with decreasing phase angle and a very slight non-linearity.
-This combined with the lack of color variation in phase behavior argues that the opposition effect on Pluto over the current phase angle range is dominated by shadow hiding.
+The Pluto phase curve continues to show a shallow rise with decreasing phase angle and a very slight nonlinearity.
+This behavior combined with the lack of color variation with changing phase angle argues that the opposition effect on Pluto over the current phase angle range is dominated by shadow hiding.
 There is still room within unsampled phase angle ranges for a substantial opposition surge that, if seen, would be consistent with coherent backscatter (Schaefer et al. 2009).
 Continued observations are clearly warranted but will be difficult without separate observations as are afforded by HST.
-In contrast, the phase behavior of Charon is already strongly non-linear and is also clearly dependent on wavelength.
-Both of these results indicate that the observed surge is most likely due to coherent backscatter (Schaefer et al. 2009).
+In contrast, the phase behavior of Charon is now seen to be strongly nonlinear and is also clearly dependent on wavelength.
+Both of these results indicate that the observed surge is most likely due to coherent backscatter (Schaefer et al. 2009) even though we have modeled the variation exclusively with the shadow-hiding portion of the Hapke theory.

 The Hapke parameters for each body are also seen to be distinct and the most significant difference is the large value for h on Charon.
 The other Hapke parameters are clearly different but inverting this knowledge into a direct understanding of the surface properties is hampered by not fully accounting for coherent backscatter.
+The difference between Pluto and Charon is consistent with the general phase behavior seen for most objects-lower albedo surfaces have a large phase variation (e.g., Schaefer et al. 2009).
 Once again, we look forward to new information from New Horizons to give us the means to develop more precise models that can more fully constrain surface properties and processes.